ChrisTitusTech/website/content/posts/2021/hiring.md

 ## Tech Support Job Purpose

-Offer support and technical assistance to customers who are using software, hardware, or other computer systems and need help completing tasks or troubleshooting problems through diagnostic tests and remote access to their computers.
+Offer support and technical assistance to customers who are using software, hardware, or other computer systems and need help completing tasks or troubleshooting problems.
+You will be on-site and need to be self-sufficiant.

 ## Job Duties